Robust Equilibria in General Competing Mechanism Games: Introduction

-If an agent's payoff function is separable with respect to principals' actions, the set of robust PBE allocations in a general competing mechanism game is fully characterized in terms of the greatest lower bound of a principal's robust PBE payoff, which is his \emph{minmax} value over incentive compatible direct mechanisms.
+Generally, the set of robust PBE allocations is big.
+Specifically, it is the set of all profiles of BIC direct mechanisms that induces each principal $j$ 's utility no less than his \emph{minmax} utility value over BIC direct mechanisms (Let's denote it by $\Pi _{RB}^{\ast }$).
 Let us explain the key idea.
-If each agent's payoff function is separable with respect to principals' actions, we can define an individually Bayesian incentive compatible (BIC) direct mechanism for each principal $j$.
-Then, a BIC profile of principals' direct mechanisms is a profile of principals' individually BIC direct mechanisms.
-In a general competing mechanism game, principal $j$ can offer a mechanism where the message space for himself is the set that includes all of his individually BIC direct mechanisms $\Pi _{j}^{B}$ and the message space for each agent is her type space.
+In a general competing mechanism game, principal $j$ can offer a mechanism where the message space for himself is the set that includes all of his BIC direct mechanisms $\Pi _{j}^{B}$ and the message space for each agent is her type space.
 In this mechanism, principal $j$ chooses his BIC direct mechanism $\pi _{j}$ from $\Pi _{j}^{B}$ and agents send type messages to $j$ at the same time and subsequently $\pi _{j}$ determines $j$ 's action conditional on agents' messages.
 The notion of robust PBE makes it possible for $j$ to implement any BIC direct mechanism $\pi _{j}$ from $\Pi _{j}^{B}$.
-Given $j$'s belief on BIC direct mechanisms induced by non-deviators' mechanisms, principal $j$ can then choose his BIC direct mechanism $\pi _{j}$ from $\Pi _{j}^{B}$ that maximizes his payoff.
-Therefore, principal $j$'s payoff in a robust PBE of a general competing mechanism game cannot be lower than his minmax values over individually BIC direct mechanisms.
+Given $j$'s belief on BIC direct mechanisms induced by non-deviators' mechanisms, principal $j$ can then choose his BIC direct mechanism $\pi _{j}$ from $\Pi _{j}^{B}$ that maximizes his utility.
+Therefore, principal $j$'s utility in a robust PBE of a general competing mechanism game cannot be lower than his minmax values over individually BIC direct mechanisms.

-This paper then shows that any profile of individually BIC direct mechanisms that generates a payoff for each principal no less than his minmax value can be supported in a robust PBE where each principal $j$ offers a deviator-reporting mechanism which asks agents to report only the identity of a deviating principal along with their payoff types.
+This paper then shows that any profile of BIC direct mechanisms that generates a utility for each principal no less than his minmax value can be supported in a robust PBE where each principal $j$ offers a deviator-reporting mechanism which asks agents to report only the identity of a deviating principal along with their payoff types.
 If a majority of agents report $j$, then deviator-reporting mechanisms assign individually BIC direct mechanisms that lead to $j$'s minmax value: Otherwise, they assign individually BIC direct mechanisms that are supposed to be implemented in an equilibrium.